ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Empty tagged messages

-Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if the message content parameter is omitted.
+Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if the message content parameter is empty.
 These events MUST NOT be delivered to clients that haven't negotiated the message tags capability.
-If neither client-only tags nor a message parameter are included, servers MAY respond with a standard `ERR_NEEDMOREPARAMS` error.
+If neither client-only tags nor a message body are included, servers MAY respond with a standard `ERR_NOTEXTTOSEND` error.

-Clients that receive events without a message text MUST NOT display empty messages as-is in the message history unless one of the attached tags is specified to require such a display.
+Clients that receive events without any message text MUST NOT display content-less messages as-is in the message history unless one of the attached tags is specified to require such a display.

+The pseudo-BNF for empty tagged messages is as follows:

+    <message> ::= '@' <tags> <SPACE> [':' <prefix> <SPACE> ] ('PRIVMSG' | 'NOTICE') <SPACE> <target> <SPACE> ':' <crlf>

 ### Size limit